eagle-io/docs/source/topics/account_management/customize/index.rst

 .. note::
-	Enterprise users can bring their own domain but must contact support@eagle.io for changes.
+	Premium and Enterprise account owners can bring their own domain but must contact support@eagle.io for changes.

 Company Logo
 ~~~~~~~~~~~~
-Company Logos can be uploaded to customize the appearance of the site when accessed via the account subdomain/domain.
+Company logos can be uploaded to customize the appearance of the site when accessed via the account subdomain/domain.
 Click on the logo images to replace them with your own.
 For best results use images that conform to the recommended dimensions.

 .. raw:: latex